MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-red-hat-openshift/operations.md

   - Have higher container density on a node.
   - Increase reliability with reduced costs because of better use of hardware.
 - Spread nodes across all the available zones for higher availability.
-  - Choose a region that supports availability zones.
+  - Choose a region that supports Availability Zones.
   - For complete zonal benefit, all service dependencies must also support zones.
 If a dependent service doesn't support zones, it's possible that a zone failure could cause that service to fail.
 Review the disk types used when spreading the workload across zones.
-  - For higher availability beyond what availability zones can achieve, run multiple clusters in different paired regions.
+  - For higher availability beyond what Availability Zones can achieve, run multiple clusters in different paired regions.
 If an Azure resource supports geo-redundancy, provide the location where the redundant service will have its secondary region.
 - Consistently create backups for applications and data.
   - A non-stateful service can be replicated efficiently.
   - If you need to store *state* in the cluster, back up the data frequently in the paired region.